Materials: Gel-infused memory foam

 1 = Very poor 2 = Not good 3 = Fair 4 = Good 5 = Excellent

 Despite being an all-foam mattress, the Nectar is on the firmer side and can support back sleepers.
-With a memory foam layer dedicated to keeping sleepers from sinking into the mattress, lighter and average weight back sleepers should find their spines stay aligned on top of the mattress.
+With a memory foam layer dedicated to keeping sleepers from sinking into the mattress, lightweight and average-weight back sleepers should find their spines stay aligned on top of the bed.

 For back sleepers, the Nectar distributes pressure evenly along the body and supports the lower back, helping to prevent lower back pain.
 Heavier folks may feel the mattress sink more than they’d like, and we’ve seen reviews that it becomes softer over time.

 If you are a strict stomach sleeper, it is important to consider your weight when purchasing the Nectar Mattress.
 The Nectar is a relatively firm mattress, but once you lay on your stomach for a while, you may start to feel your hips sinking and becoming unaligned with your spine.

 If you’re an average-weight or heavyweight stomach sleeper who wants to avoid pressure build-up in your hips, we recommend considering other mattresses.
 It should be plenty supportive for lightweight stomach sleepers.

 The Nectar is a great option for side sleepers because of the pressure-relieving foam under the shoulders and hips.
 Average-weight and some heavier side sleepers should sink into the contouring layers with cradling to keep the spine aligned.
 Lightweight sleepers may not sink beyond the top layer and, thus, might not feel the Nectar’s pressure-relieving benefits.